-You are entitled to appeal the decision to refuse your child a place at any school you named on your In year application form.
-In most cases this will be because the school is full and have a waiting list which is allocated in accordance with the school's oversubscription criteria.
+You are entitled to appeal the decision to refuse your child a place at any school you named on your common application form.
+In most cases this will be because the school is full and there were other children who had a higher priority for a place according to the school's oversubscription criteria.
 Alternatively, if you applied for a grammar school and your child did not achieve the entrance criteria a place has been refused as your child does not meet the admission arrangements for the school.